Business Immigration

 Here’s a comparison table to summarize the differences between these permits:

-Relevant work experience Not Required Not Required Min.
-2 years in the last 5 years Extensive work experience, length will be estimated individually
+Relevant Work Experience Not Required Not Required Minimum 2 years in the last 5 years Extensive experience (assessed individually)

-Anabin degree or ZAB recognition needed Required Recognition only Not Required Not Required
+Anabin Degree or ZAB Recognition Required Recognition only Not Required Not Required

-The job description fits the degree Not Required Not Required Job description fits the experience Job description fits the experience
+Job Description Fits Qualification Job description fits the degree Not Required Job description fits the experience Job description fits the experience

-The first permit will be issued for 4 years (exceptions may apply*) 4 years (exceptions may apply*) 3 years (exceptions may apply*) 2 years (exceptions may apply*)
+First Permit Duration Up to 4 years (exceptions may apply) Up to 4 years (exceptions may apply) Up to 3 years (exceptions may apply) Up to 2 years (exceptions may apply)

-Unlimited residence permit possible after 3 years + B1 German 3 years + B1 German 5 years + B1 German 5 years + B1 German
+Unlimited Residence Permit After 3 years + B1 German After 3 years + B1 German After 5 years + B1 German After 5 years + B1 German

-EU long-term residence permit possible after 5 years + B1 German 5 years + B1 German 5 years + B1 German 5 years + B1 German
+EU Long-Term Residence Permit After 5 years + B1 German After 5 years + B1 German After 5 years + B1 German After 5 years + B1 German

 Need this information in your email? read it for later, get information directly in your inbox